DCRSDK/SonicCD-DC/README.md

 + Leaderboards Menu
 + Achievements Menu

 Dev menu is enabled by default and is accessed by pressing the Y button.
-When selecting stages in the Dev menu press Start button for regular play, or the A button for debug mode).
+When selecting stages in the Dev menu press Start button for regular play, or the A button for debug mode.
 This can be changed by toggling it off in the settings.ini in the /dreamcast directory before committing to CDI if you so wish.

 **Special Thanks**